 And you know what I need this time.
 I need to be filled with His truths throughout the day and I need to breathe.
-All too often I find myself holding my breathe, increasing the stress and anxiety in my body.
+All too often I find myself holding my breath, increasing the stress and anxiety in my body.

 I would love for you to try meeting Jesus on your yoga mat.